PulseTile/PulseTile-Docs/pages/technology/PT1-technologies.md

 ***

-**Q: Why is webpack better than using npm or bower to import Ripple plugins?**
+**Q: Why is webpack better than using npm or bower to import PulseTile plugins?**
 **A:** Webpack is a build tool and its purpose is to transpile the code (like in case with Babel and ES6) and compile bundles for production usage and it does it really well and fast as it has a clear syntax and good documentation

 ***

 **Q: Webpack takes care of a lot of configuration for you, which of course makes things easier, but it means that changing configuration may not be as flexible as desired.
 Could this present problems if configuration becomes more complex?**
 **A:** Related to this point, we discussed whether there are any problems that could be faced from having a complex dependency tree that Webpack may struggle to digest.
-SliceArt reassured the group that in their experience, they have never gotten to a point where webpack will struggle in this scenario, even with applications that become much more complex.
+In our experience, they have never gotten to a point where webpack will struggle in this scenario, even with applications that become much more complex.

 ***